KaustubhKasture/Bank-Deposit-Prediction/readme.md

 # Bank Marketing Prediction

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit (variable y).
+The classification goal is to predict if the client will subscribe to a term deposit (variable y).

 - Data Set Characteristics: Multivariate
 - Attribute Characteristics: Real